mmarica/jquery-weekpicker/README.md

-# jquery-weekpicker
+# jQuery Weekpicker
-jQuery plugin for selecting weeks from a calendar, based on the jQuery UI Datepicker
+jQuery plugin for selecting weeks from a calendar, based on the jQuery UI Datepicker.

+Built on top of jQuery Boilerplate (https://github.com/jquery-boilerplate/jquery-boilerplate).